Skip to Main Content

 Below is an example from the ICPSR Guide to Codebooks.
 We recommend you read the guide from ICPSR for more details.

 Laboratory notebook documents the inputs, conditions, workflows, and other information in conducting an experiment.
-It records data provenance, improves the transparency of the research process, and thus increases the reliability of research results.
+It records data provenance, and thus improves the transparency of the research process as well as increases the reliability of research results.

 A lot of researchers are now using Electronic laboratory notebooks (ELNs) to replace the traditional paper laboratory notebooks because it: